KTH/devops-course/contributions/demo/week4/jkuo-vanjav/pull_request_template.md

 ## Deadline

-_Selected deadline for the assignment_

-_If contribution is a **demo** or **presentation** or **scientific-paper** pick one of the following:_

 - Week 4

 ## Category

-_Category of your proposal_

 - Demo

 ## Description

-We will explain the purpose and demonstrate how to use the feature store “Feast”.
-We will demonstrate how to use the tools in order to organize features collected during training within a team and it's different feautures.
+We will demonstrate how to use the feature store “Feast”.

+We will showcase how to deploy a local feature store, build a training set using time series features and how to retrieve training data by getting historical data.
+This solves the problem of “point in time join” which is the problem of getting features that are accurate at a specific point in time.

 **Relevance**

 Feast is an open-source feature store designed for managing and serving machine learning features.
 It helps streamline the process of feature engineering and provides a centralized repository for storing and managing features used in machine learning models.